Roboy/docker_roboy_control/README.md

 # docker_roboy_control
-Docker container for deploying the hardware-only roboy ros_control stack
+Docker container for deploying the roboy ros_control stack including Gazebo 5 and the simulation plugins

 Build me with